VGLoic/eth-testing-monorepo/README.md

 - Contract interactions with `ethers` and `web3js`: call, transaction, events,
 - ENS name and address resolutions

+A fully tested simple Node script is also available in the `examples/node-app` folder.
+It uses `jest` for the tests.

 ### Almost Real World Application